mirage/capnp-rpc/README.md

 Previously, when we exported our local `callback` object, it arrived at the service as a proxy that sent messages back to the client over the network.
 But when we send the server's own logger back to it, the RPC system detects this and "shortens" the path;
-the capability reference that the `heartbeat` message gets is a direct reference to its own logger, which it can call without using the network.
+the capability reference that the `heartbeat` handler gets is a direct reference to its own logger, which it can call without using the network.

 For full details of the API, see the comments in `capnp-rpc-lwt/capnp_rpc_lwt.mli`.